AdupaNithinSai/ece5831-2024-final-project/README.md

 This repository contains an interactive visualization tool for Convolutional Neural Networks, built as a project for one of our courses, **ECE5831 Pattern Recognition and Neural Networks**.
 The tool is designed for educators, students, and researchers.
 This project provides real-time, layer-by-layer visualization of CNN operations, helping users intuitively learn about complex concepts.

 The **Interactive CNN Visualization Tool** allows users to:
-- **Draw/Upload Images**: Provide customized images for processing by the CNN.
+- **Draw Images**: Provide customized images for processing by the CNN.
 - **Visualize in Real Time**: Observe feature maps and activation patterns through convolutional, pooling, and dense layers.
 - **Understand CNN Operations**: Gain insights into edge detection, feature extraction, and classification processes.